NetApp/trident/README.md

 6. Configure a storage backend from which Trident will provision its volumes.
     This will also be used in step 8 to provision the PVC on which Trident will store its metadata.

     Edit either `sample-input/backend-ontap-nas.json`, `sample-input/backend-ontap-san.json`,
     `sample-input/backend-solidfire.json`, or `sample-input/sample-eseries-iscsi.json`
     to refer to an actual ONTAP, SolidFire, or E-Series deployment.
 (Use `backend-ontap-nas.json` to provision NFS volumes from ONTAP and `backend-ontap-san.json` for iSCSI volumes).

 	If multiple clusters will be running Trident against the same backend, add the storagePrefix attribute, with a value that will be unique to your cluster, e.g., `storagePrefix="username"`.
 See the [Caveats](#caveats)
 	section for further details.

-	If using ONTAP-SAN or SolidFire or E-Series, make sure all hosts in the Kubernetes cluster are mapped into the `trident` iGroup, VAG, or Host Group, respectively, as described in the [Requirements](#requirements) section.
+	If using ONTAP-SAN or SolidFire or E-Series, make sure all hosts in the Kubernetes cluster are mapped into the `trident` iGroup, AccessGroups, or Host Group, respectively, as described in the [Requirements](#requirements) section.

 7. Copy the backend configuration file from step 6 the `setup/` directory